zhouchenlin2096/zhouchenlin2096.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello, welcome to my website!
 I am a phd student at [Peking University](https://www.pku.edu.cn/).
-Before that, I work at [Peng Cheng Laboratory](https://www.pcl.ac.cn/) as an engineer.
+Before that, I work at [Pengcheng Laboratory](https://www.pcl.ac.cn/) as an engineer.
 I received my Master's degree from
 [University of Chinese Academy of Sciences](https://www.ucas.ac.cn/) / studied in [Institute of Automation, Chinese Academy of Sciences](http://www.ia.cas.cn/) in 2022.

 ###  Call for Collaboration